sophfee/impulse-issues/.github/ISSUE_TEMPLATE/bug-report--hl2rp-.md

 ---
-name: Bug report (Framework)
+name: Bug report (hl2rp)
-about: Create a report to help us improve impulse
+about: Only use this if the bug is found in the HL2RP server!
 title: ''
-labels: bug, framework
+labels: bug, hl2rp
 assignees: urnotnick

 ---